HadrienG/InSilicoSeq/doc/iss/generate.rst

 In addition the the 2 fastq files and the abundance file, the downloaded genomes will be saved in `miseq_ncbi_genomes.fasta` in your current directory.

-*Note: If possible, I recommend using InSilicoSeq with a fasta file as input.*
-*The eutils utilities from the ncbi can be slow and quirky.*

 The ``--ncbi`` is compatible with ``--draft`` and ``--genomes`` so you can combine the 3 options.